-What I suggest is that people are in anxiety mode where there survival instincts are kicking into overdrive, that they are not thinking clearly so they are making decisions that are not helpful to them self or anyone else.
+What I suggest is that people are in anxiety mode where their survival instincts are kicking into overdrive, and they are not thinking clearly so they are making decisions that are not helpful to them self or anyone else.
 We are seeing reactions of fear and panic, with not a lot of rational thinking.

 2. Inform ourselves of the facts.
 When we can remind ourselves of the facts and rationalize what is truth, from what we fear will happen and the what if’s of what is not yet happened, we can turn the logical part of our brain back on again.

 3. Be mindful of what you are filling your mind with.
 How much news are you watching?
-What negative thoughts are coming into your mind.
-Can you put a limit to how much you are focusing on the current events?
+What negative thoughts are coming into your mind?
+Can you put a limit on how much you are focusing on current events?

 4. Taking a vacation in your mind.
 Sometimes I tell people to imagine themselves in a peaceful place and take in the 5 senses.
-What are 5 things you can see, what are 4 things you can hear, 3 things you can touch, 2 things you can smell, 1 things you can taste.
-Is there anyone else in this image.
+What are 5 things you can see, what are 4 things you can hear, 3 things you can touch, 2 things you can smell, 1 thing you can taste?
+Is there anyone else in this image?
 We can do a lot with our imaginations.

 7. Share your story and connect- check out bandtogethercommunity.com and share your story anonymously, while also engaging in conversation with others who may be going through the same thing.

 8. Get Exercise- Go for a run, a walk, or some kind of vigorous exercise to move your body and get endorphins going.

 9. Writing in a Journal- some of the best country songs were written out of a place of feeling low, out of control, or dealing with uncertainty.
 Writing is a good way of processing your feelings.